DEET: Overdose

-Detection in body fluids
+Detection in body fluids after swallowing

-DEET may be measured in blood, plasma, or urine by gas or liquid chromatography-mass spectrometry to confirm a diagnosis of poisoning in hospitalized patients or to provide evidence in a medicolegal death investigation.
+DEET may be measured in blood, plasma, or urine by gas or liquid chromatography-mass spectrometry to confirm a diagnosis of poisoning by ingestion (swallowing) of large quantities of DEET in hospitalized patients or to provide evidence in a medicolegal death investigation.
 Blood or plasma DEET concentrations are expected to be in a range of 0.3–3.0 mg/L during the first 8 hours after dermal application in persons using the chemical appropriately, >6 mg/L in intoxicated patients and >100 mg/L in victims of acute intentional oral overdose.

-Effects on materials
+Interactions

+Limited data indicates that combining insect repellents with DEET and sunscreen decreases the sun protection factor of the sunscreen by about a third.
+Unlike icaridin, the combination also increases the absorption of both significantly.
+When the two need to be used together, the repellent should be applied after the sunscreen has been absorbed, about 30 or more minutes later.